Coming Soon... Noise Cameras

 So how exactly will the cameras work?
 In short, they will deploy microphones to measure and record the volume of passing traffic.
 Automated number plate recognition will also be at play to identify culprits.

-In those instances where noise limits are breached, the acoustic camera will capture license plates as well as other relevant imagery.
+In those instances where noise limits are breached, the acoustic camera will capture license plates as well as other relevant imagery, similar to the Acusensus technology in Australia.

 Transport Secretary Chris Grayling heralded the plan and declared it will curb the ‘absolute misery’ caused by noise pollution.